 Double-check your spelling and grammar.
 The more errors you have, the less professional you'll look to your online audience.

-Remember that unique content I was talking about?
-Good.
 Just like snowflakes, no two storage facilities are alike, so their descriptions shouldn't be either.
 What sets your locations apart from their competitors?
 Apart from each other?
 Do you offer wine storage when no one else does?
 Are you located in a safer part of town?
 Think about your selling points when a customer asks you why they should choose you over their competitors, and use that as your inspiration.

 If Google loves your site’s content, you’ll be sure to bring in plenty of new leads every month.
 So how can you get Google to fall in love with your content?
 First, you have to understand how search engine algorithms work.

 To rank your site, search engine bots from search engines like Google crawl the web to find keywords.
 The bots take note of certain words and phrases that you have on your page to figure out where to rank your site when someone searches for specific keywords or phrases.
 This process is called “indexing.”
 Search engines are more likely to crawl your pages and index them when you add fresh content.
 Think of writing new, unique content as a beacon that signals Google to stop by and check out what you've been up to lately.
 Here are a few things the experts use to help your facility pages rank well in search:

 You need to incorporate the words your target market is looking for, and the sooner you mention them in your description, the better.
 Let's say your facility is located in Honolulu.
 Your potential tenants are likely searching for "storage units in Honolulu, HI" or something similar.
 It’s important to include your city, state, and other popular keywords that are relevant to your business, like "self storage" or "storage facility" in your content, along with the name of your property.